top of page

 Engaging in Detroit

 Green Living Science works to transform Detroit to be a cleaner and greener place to live!
 By engaging community members of all ages, we are able work on the challenges we are faced with today as well as prepare for the future.
 We have a philosophy of allowing individuals to take ownership over their community.
-To do this we encourage individuals and groups to volunteer at with us at the Lincoln Street Art Park, where they will be doing more than just picking up trash, but creating something in the park for some one else to enjoy.
+To do this, we lead the Our Backyard Detroit and Recycling Ambassadors programs, which empower residents to take action for and with their community.
+Additionally, we encourage individuals and groups to volunteer at with us at the Lincoln Street Art Park, where they will be doing more than just picking up trash, they will be creating something in the park for someone else to enjoy.

 Green Living Science also works with block clubs, church groups and community organizations throughout the city to provide free recycling carts to residents, with the goal of increasing Detroit’s recycling participation rate to 50%.